 We assist our customers to develop, source and bring innovative and disruptive technology and financial solutions to the

 Water and Sanitation

 The Water Industry in South Africa is taking strain as a result of water scarcity, inequitable distribution, population growth, increased demand, deteriorating and failing infrastructure, high water losses, high non-revenue water, non-payment, excessive pollution, skills loss, poor information systems, climate change, urbanisation and a lack of funding instruments.

 With 28 years of experience in the water sector, Sizana connects the above dots.
-Our innovative water and sanitation solutions include leak free toilet cisterns to reduce non-revenue water and water losses, efficient water aerators for treating contaminated water, hybrid activated sludge systems to increase waste water treatment works capacity cost effectively, smart water metering, IoT solutions, real time water balances, real time leak detection, rainwater harvesting and gutter innovations to catapult rainwater harvesting to next levels, advanced waste water treatment technologies and advanced sludge treatment technologies.
+Our innovative water and sanitation solutions include leak free toilet cisterns to reduce non-revenue water and water losses, efficient water aerators for treating contaminated water, smart water metering and billing, IoT solutions, real time water balances, real time leak detection and notification, gutter innovations to catapult rainwater harvesting to next levels, activated carbon production, advanced waste water treatment technologies and advanced sludge treatment technologies.

 The Energy Industry in South Africa is mainly fossil fuel (coal and petroleum) driven.
 The energy sector suffers due to insufficient generation capacity, insufficient energy storage capacity, increasing demanding more electricity, deteriorating and failing infrastructure, high energy theft levels, cable theft, non-payment cultures, low revenue collection, excessive pollution, skills loss, high debt levels, high petroleum imports, climate change and a lack of funding.

 Increased renewable energy is driving the need for increased energy storage.
 Sizana is working in partnership with Energy Vault PLC (USA and Switzerland), iX engineers and leading IPC contractors to provide disruptive energy storage and energy management solutions for Southern Africa.

 Modern infrastructure owners prefer financed vehicles where the assets are leased as an operational (Opex) expense for a lease period, instead of paying for everything upfront as a capital investment (Capex).
 Alternatively, assets in private ownership are acquired, given it renders adequate bankable returns for its new owners.